Skip to content

 Contract Performance (Article 6(1)(b) GDPR): The processing of your personal data is necessary for the performance of the contract between you and ContractsGuard.
 This includes account creation, service delivery, contract analysis, payment processing, and customer support.
 Without this processing, we would be unable to provide our services to you.

 Consent (Article 6(1)(a) GDPR): For certain processing activities, we rely on your explicit consent.
-This includes the processing of documents you voluntarily upload for analysis, the sending of optional marketing communications, and the use of non-essential cookies.
+This includes the processing of documents you voluntarily upload for analysis, the sending of optional marketing communications, the loading of opt-in web analytics, and the use of non-essential cookies.
 You have the right to withdraw your consent at any time without affecting the lawfulness of processing carried out prior to withdrawal.

-Legitimate Interest (Article 6(1)(f) GDPR): We rely on our legitimate interests for certain processing activities, including service improvement through anonymized analytics, security monitoring and fraud prevention, and the administration and management of our business operations.
-We have conducted legitimate interest assessments for each of these activities and have determined that our interests do not override the fundamental rights and freedoms of our users.
+Legitimate Interest (Article 6(1)(f) GDPR): We rely on our legitimate interests for service improvement through anonymized analytics, security monitoring and fraud prevention, the administration and management of our business operations, and our B2B cold outreach program targeting business contacts at organizations that may benefit from our service.
+We have conducted legitimate interest assessments for each of these activities and have determined that our interests do not override the fundamental rights and freedoms of data subjects.

 Legal Obligation (Article 6(1)(c) GDPR): We process certain personal data as necessary to comply with legal obligations to which we are subject, including tax and accounting requirements, regulatory obligations, and responses to lawful requests from competent authorities.